 Do I Need A Domestic Violence Lawyer?

 You should not plan on showing up in court and merely explaining your version of events.
-The prosecutor handling your domestic violence charges will be looking to get a conviction that will likely result in your imprisonment as well as you being ordered to pay thousands of dollars in fines.
+The prosecutor handling your domestic violence charges will be looking to get a conviction that could result in imprisonment and thousands of dollars in fines.

 Many domestic violence cases can involve dramatically different accounts of events between the alleged offender and the alleged victim.
-An experienced attorney is going to know how to identify any flaws in a prosecutor’s case and use those weaknesses to your advantage.
+An experienced attorney knows how to identify any flaws in a prosecutor’s case and use those weaknesses to your advantage.

 When an alleged victim’s story has issues that affect their credibility, the lawyer may be able to negotiate a possible reduction in the criminal charges.
-In some cases, the criminal charges could be outright dismissed.
+In some cases, the court could dismiss them.

 Even if your alleged offense is a misdemeanor, you need to keep in mind the severe consequences that a domestic violence conviction can have.
-A conviction will appear on every background check performed on you, and people can experience many hardships because of the judgments that are made about people who have been convicted of domestic violence.
+A conviction will appear on every background check performed on you.
+Additionally, you could experience many hardships because of the judgments made about people who have been convicted of domestic violence.

 Why Choose Rosenthal Kalabus & Therrian To Handle My Case?

 Rosenthal Kalabus & Therrian is the largest criminal defense firm in Collin County.
-Because of our size, clients enjoy the benefit of multiple attorneys collaborating together on their case.
+Because of our size, clients enjoy the benefit of multiple attorneys collaborating on their cases.

 Founding Partner Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
-Roughly 1 percent of attorneys are Board Certified.
+Roughly 1% of attorneys are Board Certified.

 Mr. Rosenthal is a former Assistant District Attorney in Collin County and the former Chief Prosecutor for County Court at Law Two.
 He has almost two decades of legal experience and is a Board Member of the Texas Criminal Defense Lawyers Association.
 He is also a member of the National College of DUI Defense and the National Association of Criminal Defense Lawyers.